China party says no to political reform on eve of key meet

 “The ancients had a saying: ‘If you’re going to destroy somebody’s country, you must first wipe out their history’,” the institute wrote.

-The party will not stand for this, and continue on its path of “socialism with Chinese characteristics”, it added, referring to its program of market-oriented economic reforms.
+The party will not stand for this, and continue on its path of “socialism with Chinese characteristics”, it added, referring to its programme of market-oriented economic reforms.

 “Uphold and develop socialism with Chinese characteristics, neither walking down the closed and rigid road nor taking the evil road of changing (our) flags and banners,” it said, an expression commonly used by the party when it talks about not copying Western political systems.